xixi2219/xixi2219.github.io/_pages/projects.md

 ## Project Experience
 **Title**: [Numerical Solution of Partial Differential Equation(Course Project)](https://github.com/xixi2219/Numerical-Solution-of-PDE)

-- Wrote MATLAB programs for the five-point difference scheme and its error analysis for solving Poisson equation.
+- Developed a MATLAB program for the five-point difference scheme and conducted error analysis for solving the Poisson equation.
+Authored an accompanying experimental report using LaTeX.
-- Wrote MATLAB programs for the Explicit scheme, Implicit scheme, and Crank-Nicolson scheme for solving modeling problems of parabolic equations and their error analysis.
+- Created MATLAB programs for Explicit, Implicit, and Crank-Nicolson schemes to address modeling problems in parabolic equations, including error analysis.
+Documented the findings in an experimental report with LaTeX.
-- Wrote MATLAB programs for the Upwind scheme, Lax-Wendroff scheme, and Beam-Warming scheme for solving hyperbolic equations and their error analysis.
+- Programmed in MATLAB for Upwind, Lax-Wendroff, and Beam-Warming schemes for hyperbolic equations and their error analysis.
+The results were reported using LaTeX.
-- Wrote MATLAB programs for different numerical methods for solving systems of linear equations and multigrid method, and made a presentation for the compare of different methods.
+- Composed MATLAB programs for various numerical methods to solve systems of linear equations and the multigrid method.
+Presented a comparative analysis of these methods.

 ***